Welcome the Outsider

 Differences often separate us.
 It’s hard to jump the hurdles to find commonalities.
 It takes energy and motivation.
 And time.

-To practice his English, Brian prefers real conversations with a native speaker instead of learning through a workbook.
-So for an hour and a half each Thursday night, we talk.
+To practice his English, Brian prefered real conversations with a native speaker instead of learning through a workbook.
+So for an hour and a half each Thursday night week after week, we simply talked.

-We work on his pronunciation skills (the th sound is hard for him) and I explain definitions of words he’s unsure of (like meteorologist).
-But we do so through natural discussions about the differences and similarities in our two cultures of America and Vietnam.
+We worked on his pronunciation skills (the th sound is hard for him) and I explained definitions of words he was unsure of (like meteorologist).
+But we did so through natural discussions about the differences and similarities in our two cultures of America and Vietnam.
 Weddings, clothing, schools, food, family, holidays, religion.

 It Goes Both Ways

-As I learn more about Brian’s culture, I learn more about mine, too.
+As I learned more about Brian’s culture, I learned more about mine, too.
 Sometimes I’m proud of it; sometimes I’m shamed.
 The Vietnamese do many things better, some things worse, just like we do.

 Even though our sounds differ, our minds search for similar information, our hearts feel the same emotions, our souls want the same connections.

-The teaching and learning don’t go one direction, but back and forth, round and round.
+The teaching and learning didn’t go only one direction, but back and forth, round and round.

 Welcome Home

-Despite the hindrances, we can overcome barriers and reconnect in meaningful ways for the glory of God instead of for human pride.
+Despite the hindrances, it’s possible to overcome barriers and reconnect in meaningful ways.

 Granted, it takes more effort to understand each other when we don’t sound the same.
 We have to think harder, lean in, listen closer.

-Our efforts are worth it when we discover the common humanity that God weaves among us all.
+Our efforts are worth it when we discover our common humanity.

 I opened the takeout box to try a spring roll.
 It looked as foreign as it was.
 I timidly dipped a corner of the rice paper into the sauce.
 Brian urged me to dunk it more fully.
 I tried it.